Mississippi Burning: Casting

-Gailard Sartain plays Ray Stuckey, the sheriff of Jessup County, a character based on former Neshoba County sheriff Lawrence A. Rainey.
+Gailard Sartain plays Ray Stuckey, the sheriff of Jessup County, a character based on former Neshoba County sheriff Lawrence Rainey.
 Sartain described Stuckey as "an elected official ... who has to be gregarious – but with sinister overtones".
 Stephen Tobolowsky plays Clayton Townley, a Grand Wizard of the White Knights of the Ku Klux Klan.
 The character is based on White Knights leader Samuel Bowers.
 Michael Rooker plays Frank Bailey, a Klansman involved in the murders of the three civil rights activists.
 Pruitt Taylor Vince, who had a small role in Parker's previous film Angel Heart, plays Lester Cowens, a Klansman who unknowingly becomes a pawn in the FBI's investigation.
 Vince described the character as "goofy, stupid and geeky" and stated, "I never had a prejudiced bone in my body.
 It gave me a funny feeling to play this guy with a hood and everything.
 But when you're in the midst of it, you just concentrate on getting through it."

 Kevin Dunn joined the production in February 1988, appearing in his acting debut as FBI Agent Bird.
 Tobin Bell, also making his feature film debut, plays Agent Stokes, an FBI enforcer hired by Anderson to interrogate Cowens.
 Bell was first asked by Parker to read for the role of Clinton Pell, a role that was ultimately given to Brad Dourif.

 Appearing as the three civil rights activists are Geoffrey Nauffts as "Goatee", a character based on Michael Schwerner; Rick Zieff as "Passenger", based on Andrew Goodman; and Christopher White as "Black Passenger", based on James Chaney.
 Producers Frederick Zollo and Robert F. Colesberry also make appearances in the film; Zollo briefly appears as a news reporter, and Colesberry appears as a news cameraman who is brutally beaten by Frank Bailey.
 While scouting locations in Jackson, Mississippi, Parker arranged an open casting call for local actors and extras.
 He and Colesberry met music teacher Lannie McBride, who appears as a gospel singer in the film.